MISP/MISP/app/README.txt

 and afterward run http://<host>:<port>/events/migratemisp11to2/<your org>
 with <your org> being MIL.BE or NCIRC where appropriate.

-Import the regex data in /var/www/cydefsig/app/MYSQL.regex.sql using phpmyadmin or mysql>.
+Import the regexp data in /var/www/cydefsig/app/MYSQL.regexp.sql using phpmyadmin or mysql>.

 Recommended patches